longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

   This is the full name and associated acronym of the project and should match that on official funding documents.

-  :Example: Dynamics-aerosol-chemistry-cloud interactions in West Africa.
+  :Example: Microbiology-Ocean-Cloud-Coupling in the High Arctic (MOCCHA)
-  (DACCIWA)

 project_principal_investigator
   The name of the project Principal Investigator